Denial-of-Service Attack Detection via Differential Analysis of Generalized Entropy Progressions: Background

 where $q$, $q \neq 1$, is a real parameter.
 Similar to Renyi entropy, as $q \rightarrow 1$, Tsallis entropy converges to Shannon entropy.

 In this work, we leverage the parameter $q$ as a tool to magnify and highlight the entropies of network addresses.
-Specifically, it can be used to highlight the entropy of: \begin{itemize} \item network addresses with no or low activity for $q < 1$, \item a large portion of network addresses for $q$ in the vicinity of $1$, and \item network addresses with high activity for $q > 1$. \end{itemize} The last bullet explains why we use Tsallis parameter values that are 5 and 8 - well bigger than 1, that is, to prevent false positives.
+Specifically, it can be used to highlight the entropy of (a) network addresses with no or low activity for $q < 1$, (b) a large portion of network addresses for $q$ in the vicinity of $1$, and (c) network addresses with high activity for $q > 1$.
+The last case explains why we set and fix the Tsallis parameter value $q=8$ (bigger than 1) to prevent false positives and we do not vary it in our experiments.